 - This drug may cause nerve problems.
 These nerve problems can get worse the more times you get this drug.
 Sometimes, these nerve problems have not gone back to normal.
 If you have questions, talk with the doctor.

 - This drug may cause upset stomach or throwing up.
 Other drugs will be given before this drug to help with this.

 - This drug may lower the ability of the bone marrow to make blood cells that the body needs.
 If blood cell counts get very low, this can lead to bleeding problems, infections, or anemia.
 Some infections have been severe and even deadly.
 If you have questions, talk with the doctor.

 - It is used to treat cancer.

-- Have your child’s hearing tested before starting this drug and while taking it.
+- Have a hearing test before starting this drug and while you take this drug.

 - Signs of infection like fever, chills, very bad sore throat, ear or sinus pain, cough, more sputum or change in color of sputum, pain with passing urine, mouth sores, or wound that will not heal.

 - Signs of bleeding like throwing up or coughing up blood; vomit that looks like coffee grounds; blood in the urine; black, red, or tarry stools; bleeding from the gums; abnormal vaginal bleeding; bruises without a cause or that get bigger; or bleeding you cannot stop.

 - Signs of kidney problems like unable to pass urine, change in how much urine is passed, blood in the urine, or a big weight gain.